orcfax/docs/docs/coop/JSON.md

 slug: /json
 ---

-Orcfax uses [JSON-LD](https://json-ld.org/) for web-friendly, linked-data that is AI-training ready.
+Orcfax generates log records using [JSON-LD](https://json-ld.org/) for web-friendly, linked-data that is AI-training ready.